 NOTE: Due to an interpretation of state law by the 8th Circuit Court of Appeals, if your child changes school districts and you do not request a due process hearing before your child enrolls in a new district, you may lose the right to have a due process hearing about any special education issues that arose in the previous district.
-See Thompson v.
-Bd. of the Special Sch.
-Dist.
-No. 1, 144 F.3d.574 (8th Cir.
-1998).
 You do still have a right to request a due process hearing about special educational issues that may arise in the new district where your child is attending.